Trails at Strouds Run State Park

 Dam Trail (foot and bicycle)

-South Lakeview Trail (foot and bicycle)
+Hickory Trail (foot and bicycle)

 This is a lakeside trail that starts at the Dam Trail Head and ends at the Pioneer Cemetery Trail Head.
 It is about three miles long and is open to both bicycles and hikers.
-The Sycamore Valley Trail (foot travel only) loops off it.
-Points of interest: Lake views.

-Pioneer Cemetery Trail (foot and bicycle)
+Trace Trail (foot and bicycle)

 Finger Rock Trail (foot and bicycle)

-The Finger Rock Trail is a linear trail, 1.2 miles, that extends from the Pioneer Cemetery Trail Head to the Athens Trail.
-It coincides with the South Lakeview Trail for 0.1 mile and the Pioneer Cemetery Trail for 0.25 mile.
-The trail is not yet finished, but is open, and is moderately difficult.
-When finished, the trail will be blazed with white arrowhead blazes on a blue background.
-Point of interest: Finger Rocks (0.66 mile from Strouds Run Road), large rock formations on the end of the ridge.
+The Finger Rock Trail is a linear trail that extends from the Pioneer Cemetery Trail Head to the Athens Trail.
+It coincides with the Hickory Trail for 0.1 mile and the Trace Trail for 0.25 mile.
+The trail is moderately difficult.
+The trail is blazed with blue, and will be blazed with white arrowhead blazes on a blue background.

 Athens Trail (foot and bicycle)